8fold/site-joshbruce.com/content-root/public/essays-and-editorials/apple-pages-and-scribl/content.md

 		6. Paste the text
 		7. Hit return to add a line break after the closing curly bracket.
 		8. Save the file.
-		9. Re-run the checks.
+		9. Redo step 4.
 	- OPS/epb.opf (icon of a human slipping): Click "Try to correct all fixable errors automatically.
 	- User controls background color: If you did not set the background color for the view, you should not have an explicit text color either.
 Apple Pages does not have an "automatic" font color option.
 Therefore, we want to remove any explicit color settings that will appear on the user-defined background.
 		1. Find the CSS attribute `color:`.
 If the attribute is a hexadecimal color (ex. #00000), and there isn't a `background-color` attribute set, we want to remove it.
-		2. Highlight the text from the semicolon on the previous line, until the semicolon on the line with `color` attribute.
+		2. Highlight the text from the semicolon on the previous line until the semicolon on the line with the `color` attribute.
 		3. Make sure the "Replace" field is blank.
 		4. Click "Replace all".
-		5. Click "See what changed" > Ensure each change is expected > If yes, click close; otherwise, click revert changes and go through each change using "Replace & Find" or "Find" (if you don't want to the change applied).
+		5. Click "See what changed" > Ensure each change is expected > If yes, click close; otherwise, click revert changes and go through each change using "Replace & Find" or "Find" (if you don't want the change applied).
+		6. Save the file.
+		7. Redo step 4.

 Optional things: